jfqd/redmine_helpdesk/README.md

 ## Copyright

-Copyright (c) 2012-2014 Stefan Husch, qutic development.
-The development has been fully sponsored by netz98.de
+Copyright (c) 2012-2015 Stefan Husch, qutic development.
+The start of development has been sponsored by netz98.de